0

 How to eat them:

-Oats and whole grains provide complex carbohydrates that promote serotonin production, a neurotransmitter that helps stabilize mood and reduce stress levels.
+Oats and whole grains provide complex carbohydrates that help promote serotonin production, a neurotransmitter that helps stabilize mood and lessen feelings of stress.
 These fiber-rich foods support gut health and play a role in stress management by keeping digestion steady.

 Their slow-digesting nature helps regulate blood sugar, preventing energy crashes and mood swings.
 Eating oatmeal for breakfast or swapping white rice for quinoa can support brain health while providing long-lasting energy.